Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!

 What is a Galette?

-The term galette originated is France and comes from the French word galet.
+The term galette originated is France and comes from the French word galette.

 Italian cooks use the term crostata instead.

-Flour: Part of the all-purpose flour can be swapped for whole wheat or cornmeal.
-If gluten-free, a mix of almond, tapioca, white rice and/or millet flour or a gluten-free all-purpose flour can be used.
+Flour: Swap in whole wheat or cornmeal flour.
+If gluten-free, use a mix of almond, tapioca, white rice, millet flour and/or another gluten-free all-purpose flour variety.

 Butter: Can be swapped by coconut oil, vegetable shortening, lard or olive oil.

-Egg: Can be swapped for 2-4 tablespoons of ice cold water in crust.
-Drizzle 1 tablespoon at a time until a dough ball is formed.
+Egg: Swap in 2-4 tablespoons of ice-cold water in crust.
+Add 1 tbsp at a time until a balls forms.

 Pro-tip: use both white and brown sugar!
 Our preference is for mostly white with a bit of brown in the filling and brown sugar for sprinkling on the edges of the galette crust.